yashvardhann15/Breakout-AI/readme.md

 - **Export Options**
   - Direct download functionality
-  - Model searches all possible links to get the responses.
+  - Model searches all possible links to get the responses, combines all the results to give output.
   - Reponse is kept to be precise.

 ## Support